rfilano/QuizInspector/README.md

 # Quiz Inspector - Under Construction

 QuizInspector is an AI-based quiz analyzer for educators.
 This program scans a PDF and sends the PDF contents to OpenAI.
 The default prompt analyzes the difficulty of each problem for the audience.
-Users can also receive sample answers for good, average, poor students, divergence of each questions, and the relevancy of the questions to the target audience.
+Users can also receive sample answers for good, average, poor students and the relevancy of the questions to the target audience.

 # Sample PDFS
 The sample PDFs include:\